digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 <!-- presenter notes

-Binary is an encoding scheme that represents things with binary digits, aka "bits", represented by 1 or 0.
-Because there are only two possible values, binary is considered a base-2 system.
+Binary is an encoding scheme that, instead of using the decimal digits (0-9) we are used to using to represent information, uses binary digits (1 and 0), known more commonly as "bits".
+So, a 1 is a bit, and a 0 is a bit, and that's all there is in a binary system.
+1 or 0.
+Since there are only two possible values used, binary is considered what's known as a base-2 system.

-Along with bit values, binary also uses place values to represent information.
+Along with bits, binary also uses place values to represent information.
 Place values are a term we were all probably introduced to in elementary or middle school.
-So, let's switch gears and look at the encoding scheme we are most used to: The base-10 decimal system.
+So, let's switch gears and look at the encoding scheme we are most used to: The base-10 decimal digit system.

 -->